 If one partner serves a summons to the other and they don’t respond, this is known as a default divorce.

-While default divorces do go ahead, it can be better to ask your spouse why they haven’t responded, as they could seek to delay the process later on if they claim the documents weren’t delivered properly or have a justifiable excuse for their lack of response.
+While default divorces do go ahead, it can be better to ask your spouse why they haven’t responded.
+They could seek to delay the process later on if they claim the documents weren’t delivered properly or have a justifiable excuse for their lack of response.

 Divorce hearings in South Africa

-You’ll need to attend a hearing before your divorce is finalised.
-At this hearing, you’ll be asked questions to confirm the details you’ve provided in your application.
+You’ll need to attend a hearing before your divorce is finalized.
+At this hearing, the judge asks questions for confirmation of your application details.
 Using a family court rather than a high court could result in your application going through more quickly and cheaply.